codeturtle00/bird-strike-data-visualization/README.md

 ### NoSQL

-NoSQL databases are great for Big Data workloads but they would be an overkill for our app, at least in the beginning.
+NoSQL databases are great for unstructured data and Big Data workloads that require horizontal scaling, but these benefits are not very relevant for our app.
+We also do not forsee these items becoming issues in the future.
-NoSQL databases require a lot of attention to schemas, and we would first need to think about designing our queries and only then build schemas and store data.

-In our usecase, we already have a dataset that is tabular.
-We want to be very flexible in terms of any aggregations or queries that we run on the data.
-NoSQL solution would not fit well.

 ### Relational Server DBs

+Since our data is already well-structured and tabluar, a SQL-based db is a good candiadate.
+Combined with the ACID properties of SQL dbs, the better querying against complex and structured data, and the team members' familiarity with SQL, we decided that going this route is a great choice.

 There are a number of relation DBs out there (Postgres, MySQL, Oracle, RDS, etc).
 For our app, there are no difference which one to use from the technical side.